-1. Around the buyer's purchase process, not your internal sales and marketing process.
-Does a buyer really say to themselves, "I am now a qualified lead, how exciting."
-Of course not, but they might well say, "I have researched how to fix this problem I have and I think I can clearly express what I need."
+1. Around the buyer's purchase process, not your internal sales and marketing processes.
+Does a buyer really say to themselves, "I am now a qualified lead, how exciting!"
+Of course not, but they might well say, "I have researched how to fix this problem I have and now I think I can clearly express what I need."
 Your go-to-market tactics and the messages reflected in the content you share must reflect the path your buyer is on.
 Its goal is to move them from stage to stage of their buying process.

 2. Develop a consistent set of messaging aligned to the buyer's journey.
 The messaging reflected in your content and your sales playbook should change as a buyer moves through the four buying stages.
 Your sales and marketing teams MUST be aligned around these messages.
 TrustPathTM, our go-to-market messaging methodology describes these stages as:

 3. With the right content aimed at each specific buyer influence, the task is to deliver that content through the right channel.
-This might vary from a sales person in a discovery meeting (the decision stage) to a social post (the early awareness stage).
+This might vary from a salesperson in a discovery meeting (the Try stage) to a social post (the earlier Trigger stage).
 B2B firms are realising in a post Pandemic world where digital fatigue is at an all-time high, they have to improve their content strategy game if they are to have influence successfully across the full purchase cycle and must involve BOTH their marketing AND sales teams.

-But the complexity doesn't end there.
-In the majority of B2B purchasing decisions, there are multiple influencers that are all on their own specific purchase paths and have their own requirements that must be met.
-Miller Heiman's strategic selling methodology has been the backbone of many B2B organisations' sales process where they are faced with a complex sales environment.
+To describe the types of individuals in a complex buying centre we have turned to Miller Heiman's strategic selling methodology that has been the backbone of many B2B organisations' sales process where they are faced with a complex sales environment.
 Its a powerful, proven technique and we thoroughly recommend learning more about it through the many books and courses that are available, but here is a summary of the influencers they describe: